chutch3/real-estate-agent-tools/README.md

 ### Backend Setup

-3. Create a `.env` file in the `backend_python` directory with the following content:
+3. Create a `.env` file in the `backend` directory with the following content:
    ```
    OPENAI_API_KEY=your_openai_api_key
    RENTCAST_API_KEY=your_rentcast_api_key